 In accordance with our duty under section 2(3) of the Health and Safety at Work etc. Act 1974, we understand that with each PCC, we owe a duty of care to ensure the safety of those who visit or use any of our deanery church premises, e.g. church building, hall, churchyard etc. We also know that, where we are an employer or control premises in certain circumstances, we have to meet the requirements of health and safety law.
 In particular, we know that if we are an employer having five or more employees (which includes volunteers), we are required to have a written health and safety policy.

-Our policy is to ensure, so far as is reasonably practicable, that our activities are carried out safely and do not pose a risk to the health of our employees, volunteers, congregation, visitors and others who may use the premises we are responsible for.
+Our policy is to ensure, so far as is reasonably practicable, that our activities are carried out safely and do not pose a risk to the health of our employees, volunteers, service users, visitors and others who may use the premises we are responsible for.
 This will be in accordance with good practice and any relevant statutory provisions where they apply.

 We will: